leeshuzheng/bambu-stock-chart/README.md

 This project will be short-term and small-scale, so I have opted not to use any CSS framework for styling.
 Components will be styled primarily using CSS Flexbox for efficiency.

 I also avoided using CSS preprocessors as styling is lean for the application of this size.

-## API Calls

-API calls will be made to [Alpha Vantage](https://www.alphavantage.co/).
-To optimise load time, one API will be called each time a stock option is selected.

 ### Running the app